Frede Jensen (philologist): Life

 Frede Jensen was born on February 17, 1926, to Hans Jensen and Jenny Kirstine Martinusen in Taarup, Auning county, in the Midtjylland region of Denmark.
-He spent his first years on a sizable family homestead and was raised by his two loving parents.
 Frede was the second of three children born to the Jensen family.
+He spent his first years in a sizable family homestead and was raised by his two loving parents.
 The property was home to a lovely forest where oak, pine, and beech trees grew.
-These early surroundings were likely the mold where Frede's great sensibility to nature was formed.
+These early surroundings were likely the mold from where Frede's great sensibility to nature was formed.

-The great depression arrived with its share of sufferings and soon the family had to relocate to a smaller house in the nearby small village of Trojstrup.
+The Great Depression arrived with its share of sufferings and soon the family had to relocate to a smaller house in the nearby small village of Trojstrup.
 Frede lived there with his family until he graduated from the Randers Stattskole in 1945.

 When he was a young teenager, he loved collecting and drying flowers from the countryside.
-His collection later ended up in the hands of the Museum of the Botanical Garden of Copenhagen, which they still preserve today.
+His collection later ended up in the hands of the Museum of the Botanical Garden of Copenhagen, where they are still preserved today.

 In 1945, Jensen went to the University of Copenhagen and completed his undergraduate studies in 1949.
 Jensen then attended the Université de Grenoble in France on a scholarship where he received a degree in French grammar and philology (Certificat de Grammaire et de Philologie Francaises) in 1950.

 While in Grenoble he joined a mountaineering club.
-For him it was the door opened to the undulating slopes of wildflowers, before setting his sights on higher summits later in his life.
+For him it was the door that opened to the undulating slopes of wildflowers, before setting his sights on higher summits later in his life.

 Jensen returned to Denmark to serve his mandatory 9-month military service from 1950 to 1951 where he served as a telex operator.